‘SNL Weekend Update’ Proves True As Eric Trump Spills The Beans On Donald Trump

 — Russell Davis (@bentlightnvegas) March 27, 2017

-And the Guardian is going one step further, saying that Eric Trump keeps his father, President Donald Trump in the loop, despite taking a pact to the contrary.
-Eric says he will be showing Donald Trump the business quarterly reports, even though his brother, Donald Jr. denies this.
+And the Guardian is going one step further, saying that Eric Trump keeps his father in the loop, despite taking a pact to the contrary.
+Eric says he will show Donald Trump the business quarterly reports even though his brother denies this.

 “Eric Trump has said he will give his father ‘quarterly’ updates on the family’s businesses – which the president has refused to divest from – in spite of the sons’ promises to separate the private companies from their father’s public office.”

-Lisa Gilbert, Director of the watchdog group, Public Citizen says that Eric Trump’s statement should be alarming to anyone concerned with ethics.
+Lisa Gilbert, the director of the watchdog group Public Citizen, says that Eric Trump’s statement should be alarming to anyone concerned with ethics.

 “It confirms our worst assumptions about the lack of separation between his business and current office.
 There’s no way to reconcile quarterly updates from your son.”